ConnerVigil/portfolio-starter-kit/pages/posts/projects.md

 # Projects

+## Proxy Server

+- Built an HTTP proxy server using a threadpool to handle multiple concurrent requests
+- Then rebuilt it using epoll and I/O multiplexing to handle multiple concurrent requests to demonstrate the performance difference between the two
+- Learned concepts related to networking, concurrency, sockets, signals, processes, and threads
+- Part of a Systems Programming University course

+## Traveling Salesman Problem

+- Solved the traveling salesman problem using the following algorithms: branch and bound, greedy, and nearest insertion
+- Implemented in Python

+## Gene Sequence Alignment

+- Implemented dynamic programming algorithm for computing the minimal cost of aligning gene sequences and for extracting optimal alignments
+- Implemented in Python

+## Networking Routing

+- Implemented Dyskstra’s algorithm to find paths through a graph representing a network routing problem.
+Used two different data structures to implement a priority queue in order to see that both algorithm design and data structure implementation significantly affect performance
+- Implemented in Python

+## Convex Hull

+- Implemented a divide and conquer algorithm for finding the convex hull of a set of points and analyzed the algorithm both theoretically and empirically
+- Implemented in Python

 ## Sandbox 2022 Hackathon

 - Created the frontend of a universal flight platform “OnTheFly” mobile app with navigation capabilities